The instructions below are just to quickly get you going with E2B. If you have special requirements then read the 'Make E2B' pages.

 Create a bootable USB drive - the file Make_E2B_USB_DRIVE (run as admin).cmd makes this easy - it uses RMPartUSB to wipe and create the partitions and then XCOPY to copy over the E2B files.
 You can instead use the linux fmt.sh script if you have a linux system to make a FAT32 USB E2B drive.

-2. Copy your ISOs to the USB drive - e.g. if you want the ISOs to be listed in the Main menu, simply copy them to the correct \_ISO\MAINMENU folder on your USB drive. linux LiveCD ISOs, Windows Install ISOs (copy to \_ISO\WINDOWS\xxxx correct folder), memory test .bin files, floppy and hard disk images, .imgPTN partition images, Windows VHDs, WinPE WIM files, etc.
+2. Copy your bootable ISOs to the USB drive - e.g. if you want the ISOs to be listed in the Main menu, simply copy them to the correct \_ISO\MAINMENU folder on your USB drive.
+If you want them listed in the Linux Menu, copy them to \_ISo\LINUX.
+Copy your linux LiveCD ISOs, Windows Install ISOs (copy to \_ISO\WINDOWS\xxxx correct folder), memory test .bin files, floppy and hard disk images (.ima and .img), .imgPTN partition images, Windows VHDs, WinPE WIM files, etc. to any of the pre-defined menu folders (the ones in capital letters).

 4. You can check your E2B drive will boot and see what the menu looks like by running the \QEMU_MENU_TEST (run as admin).cmd script.
-Note that this is only for menu testing and pre-selecting .imgPTN files (see below for details of .imgPTN files).
+Note that this 32-bit CPU\BIOs emulator is only for menu testing and pre-selecting .imgPTN files (see below for details of .imgPTN files), has only 500MB of RAM available and is quite slow.
+However, it may also be able to fully boot from some payloads too.

 Easy2Boot works by recognising the file extension